Several realizations of Fock modules for quantum toroidal algebras of sl(n): Introduction

+I would like to thank P.~Etingof, B.~Feigin, M.~Finkelberg, and A.~Negut for many stimulating discussions over the years.
+I am indebted to the anonymous referee for insightful comments on the first version of the paper, which led to a better exposition of the material.

-I would like to thank Boris Feigin, Michael Finkelberg and Andrei Negut for many stimulating discussions over the years.
-I also thank the Max Planck Institute for Mathematics in Bonn for the hospitality and support in June 2015, where part of this project was carried out.
-The author also gratefully acknowledges support from the Simons Center for Geometry and Physics, Stony Brook University, at which most of the research for this paper was performed.
-This work was partially supported by the NSF Grant DMS--1502497.
+I would like to thank the Max Planck Institute for Mathematics in Bonn for the hospitality and support in June 2015, where part of this project was carried out.
+The author also gratefully acknowledges support from the Simons Center for Geometry and Physics, Stony Brook University, at which most of the research for this paper was performed, as well as Yale University, where the final version of this paper was completed.